BurntSushi/blog/content/post/transducers.md

 to be better or faster than either LZ77 or LZMA or anything else, but they are useful signposts.
 In particular, recall that the FST is actually a data structure, even in its compressed state.
 General compression schemes like LZ77 or LZMA aren't well suited to easy random access or searching.
+Similarly, neither the LZ77 or LZMA algorithms require that the input be sorted before compression can work, which *is* a requirement of FSTs.
 Therefore, it isn't quite an apples-to-apples comparison.

 #### Gutenberg